Cooking with Raclettes

 Prepare various omelette toppings, and place in separate dishes.
 Cook your eggs on the top of the grill, adding your individual topping choices, as desired.

 Melt your raclette cheese on the paddles, and spread over top of your prepared omelette, or on top of English Muffins (which may also be toasted in small sections, on the raclette paddles).
-Serve with a fresh cup of coffee, tea or hot chocolate, prepared in your Keurig Beverage maker, and you’ve prepared a gourmet breakfast, with ease and simplicity.
+Serve with a fresh cup of coffee, tea or hot chocolate, and you’ve prepared a gourmet breakfast, with ease and simplicity.